United Kingdom News - Page 77

 International News Brief: Tony Blair was challenged yesterday by members of Labour's national executive committee to explain how the government allowed the row over gambling to blow up so spectacularly.

-Scotland's First Minister Vows to Stop Casino Expansion
+Scotland's First Minister Vows to Stop Casino Expansion3 November 2004

 International News Brief: Jack McConnell has promised to do all he can to stop Las Vegas-style casinos spreading to Scotland.